Sti2nd/electron-fagkveld/README.md

 #### Audio element

 1. There is already an [audio element](https://www.w3schools.com/html/html5_audio.asp) in audioplayer.html that uses HTML5 to play audio.
 We need to get the path for an audio file the user selects to use it as source.
 Getting a file path is a perfect job for the [showOpenDialog method](https://electronjs.org/docs/api/dialog#dialogshowopendialogbrowserwindow-options) from dialog API.
-Since dialog API only works in the main process and we want the user to pick the audio file when interacting with audioplayer.html we must use [ipcRenderer invoke](https://electronjs.org/docs/api/ipc-renderer#ipcrendererinvokechannel-args) method in the renderer to call an [ipcMain.handle method](https://electronjs.org/docs/api/ipc-main#ipcmainhandlechannel-listener) in the main process.
+Since dialog API only works in the main process and we want the user to pick the audio file when interacting with audioplayer.html we must use [ipcRenderer invoke](https://electronjs.org/docs/api/ipc-renderer#ipcrendererinvokechannel-args) method in the renderer process to call an [ipcMain.handle method](https://electronjs.org/docs/api/ipc-main#ipcmainhandlechannel-listener) in the main process.
    - Add a button "Browse for audio" in audioplayer.html, that when clicked calls getAudioFilePath in the main process.
    - The getAudioFilePath should invoke a showOpenDialog method.
 In showOpenDialog options, you can use the following as filters: